lgw2/lgw2.github.io/_teaching/csci127-summer-2019.md

 If you would like to work on programming assignments or labs on your own personal computer, you will need to install Python and install a few packages.
+You can do this before the course starts, or come to class and I will help you.

 ### Mac
 Download the appropriate file at the bottom of [this page](